omar-polo/plakar.io/content/articles/2025-04_01/index.md

  - backups
 ---

-On the surface, `plakar` is just yet another backup software that takes some data, stores it somewhere until it has to be restored: a glorified `cp` if you will.
+On the surface, `plakar` is yet another backup software that takes some data, stores it somewhere until it has to be restored: a glorified `cp` if you will.

 Under the hood, it’s powered by **Kloset**, a dedicated engine we built to make compact, immutable, inspectable, and secure backups that work across filesystems, databases, object stores, and distributed environments — without external state or centralized coordination.